w3c/Guide/bp.md

 The criteria here are used to evaluate whether a technical specification development effort is ready for the W3C Recommendation Track.
 No single factor is decisive, and this document avoids [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "MUST" and "SHOULD" terminology, and should not be a taken as a checklist of necessary or sufficient criteria.
-Nevertheless, some criteria are noted as "strongly recommended", and if not met an explanation of why they don't apply in a particular situation would facilitate the Director's decision.
+Nevertheless, some criteria are noted as "strongly recommended", and, if not met, an explanation of why they don't apply in a particular situation would facilitate the Director's decision.
 Different cases will involve different combinations of these factors.
 In determining whether to approve moving work to the Recommendation track, the Director may consider other factors not listed in this document as well.